 - Trails will remain open as public safety allows.
 Trail users are asked to observe all warning signs and fencing in debris removal work areas.

 - Motorists are urged to be cautious of equipment entering and exiting debris removal areas.

 - No single access point will be used for the entire operation and the number of loads hauled from any one point will be limited to the amount of debris found in that area.
 Haul trucks consist of one ton pick-up trucks with an attached trailer capable of hauling 40-50 cubic yards per load.

 - The Flood Control District is documenting site conditions before, during, and after use of each access point; the contractor is responsible for clean-up and repair of any damages.
 Mud or debris found on the streets will be cleaned up immediately.

-- Debris hauling operations are limited to Monday through Friday, 7 a.m. to 4 p.m.; no hauling will be allowed on weekends or over any holiday.
+- Debris hauling operations are generally limited to Monday through Friday, 7 a.m. to 4 p.m.